James-Oswald/jamesoswald.dev/content/posts/jai-2.md

 unsigned int foo_len = 47;
 ```
 The issues begin to arise when you have resources that mutate between builds and want to do this in a cross platform way (tools like `xxd` are platform dependent).
 I've discussed this at length with a friend of mine who at the time was on the the CMake development team, and I was shocked to hear
-that when it comes to doing this in enterprise scale applications, almost everyone is rolling their own Cmake solution or trying and borrow and adapt someone elses solution (see [here](https://jonathanhamberg.com/post/cmake-file-embedding/) for a CMake solution).
-And thus the nightmare begins.
+that when it comes to doing this in enterprise scale applications, almost everyone is rolling their own CMake solution or trying and borrow and adapt someone elses solution (see [here](https://jonathanhamberg.com/post/cmake-file-embedding/) for a CMake solution).
+Thus the nightmare begins.

 ### Can Jai Help?